isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-A `thread` is a implementation concept, a way of thinking about the machine.
+A `thread` is an implementation concept, a way of thinking about the machine.
 A task is an application notion, something you'd like to do, preferably concurrently with other tasks.
 Application concepts are easier to reason about.